lalit-shendage/furation-backend/README.md

 #### Manual test using postman

+** To test hosted APIs please import collection named 'Postman collection-web in Postman**

+** To check app working in local machine**

 1. Start the application
-2. Open Postman and import the provided collection file
+2. Open Postman and import the provided collection file named *Postman collection- Local machine*
 3. The collection includes pre-configured requests for each API endpoint.
 You can send requests to the corresponding endpoints and examine the responses.

 **Note**: Make sure to update the request URLs and data as needed based on your local environment and specific API configurations.